ua-snap/cmip6-utils/transfers/README.md

 * `batch_files/`: batch files with \<source> \<destination> filepaths for transferring files.
 * `batch_transfer.py`: script to submit transfer jobs for all existing batch files, based on the Globus SDK.
 * `conda_init.sh`: a shell script for initializing conda in a blank shell that does not read the typical `.bashrc`, as is the case with new slurm jobs.
-* `config.py`: sets some constant variables such as the main list of models, scenarios, variables, and frequencies to transfer to ARDN.
+* `config.py`: sets some constant variables such as the main list of models, scenarios, variables, and frequencies to transfer to ACDN.
 * `esgf_holdings.py`: script to run an audit which will generate a table of CMIP6 holdings on a given ESGF node using models, scenarios, variables, and frequencies provided in `config.py`.
 * `generate_batch_files.py`: script to generate the batch files of \<source> \<destination> filepaths for transferring files.
-* `generate_manifest.py`: script for generating the manifest tables of files we wish to transfer to ARDN.
+* `generate_manifest.py`: script for generating the manifest tables of files we wish to transfer to ACDN.
 * `holdings_summary_wrf`: notebook exposing summary tables of data availability based on the audit results tables (for subdaily variables used in WRF only)
 * `holdings_summary`: notebook exposing summary tables of data availability based on the audit results tables
 * `llnl_esgf_holdings_wrf.csv`: table of data audit results for LLNL's ESGF node produced by `esgf_holdings.py`, (for subdaily variables / frequencies used in WRF only)
 * `llnl_esgf_holdings.csv`: table of data audit results for LLNL's ESGF node produced by `esgf_holdings.py`.
-* `llnl_manifest_wrf.csv`: table of WRF-related files to transfer to ARDN.
+* `llnl_manifest_wrf.csv`: table of WRF-related files to transfer to ACDN.
-* `llnl_manifest.csv`: table of files to transfer to ARDN.
+* `llnl_manifest.csv`: table of files to transfer to ACDN.
 * `quick_ls.py`: script to run an `ls` operation on a particular Globus path.
 * `select_variants.ipynb`: notebook for exploring the data available for variants of each model to determine which variant to transfer.
 * `tests.slurm`: slurm script to run tests on transferred data.